lucasdef15/Rick_and_Morty_API_Project/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Lucas Ferreira de Faria.
 It utilizes the Rick and Morty API to fetch character and episode data.

 ## License